-Recommendation Management of CSN Learn more a) Describe the board's oversight of risks and opportunities related to climate change The Board of Directors, together with the ESG Committee and the Integrated Management Commission, is responsible for supervising the performance of operational indicators and GHG emissions, managing climate risks and opportunities, monitoring external discussions on the subject of changes in the climate and investments in decarbonization projects.
-At least once a year, the climate issue is taken to the ESG Committee in an exclusive forum for the topic.
-In 2022, the process of climate risks and opportunities was presented in detail to the Audit Committee, which is independent and advises the Board of Directors.
-Page 122 of this report CDP Questionnaire (Governance) b) Describe the management role in assessing and managing risks and opportunities to climate change CSN has an ESG Committee, which supports the Board of Directors' decision on environmental, social and governance risks.
-The ESG Committee works together with the Sustainability, Environment and Occupational Health and Safety Board, which reports directly to the CEO of CSN, and has direct action in the management of indicators, assessment and identification of climate risks and development of projects to leverage the low carbon agenda.
-Under the scope of this board there is a Decarbonization Management to build strategies, control indicators and develop projects to reduce GHG emissions.
-Page 122 of this report CSN has the Strategic Climate Action Plan (PAC), which brings together the initiatives of the Company's decarbonization journey and the management of risks and opportunities in the context of climate change.
-The PAC was built under the leadership of the Sustainability, Environment and Occupational Health and Safety Board.
-To monitor progress on the subject, CSN has an executive report on the Decarbonization Journey, directed to senior leadership, created by the Decarbonization Management and supervised by the ESG Committee and the Sustainability Board.
-CDP Questionnaire (Governance)
+Recommendation Management of CSN a) Describe the board's oversight of risks and opportunities related to climate change The Board of Directors, together with the ESG Committee and the Integrated Management Commission, responsible for supervising the performance of operational indicators and GHG emissions, managing clin and opportunities, monitoring external discussions on the subject of changes in the climate and investme decarbonization projects.
+At least once a year, the climate issue is taken to the ESG Committee in an excl for the topic.
+In 2022, the process of climate risks and opportunities was presented in detail to the Audit C which is independent and advises the Board of Directors. b) Describe the management role in assessing and managing risks and opportunities to climate change CSN has an ESG Committee, which supports the Board of Directors' decision on environmental, social and risks.
+The ESG Committee works together with the Sustainability, Environment and Occupational Health of Board, which reports directly to the CEO of CSN, and has direct action in the management of indicators, a and identification of climate risks and development of projects to leverage the low carbon agenda.
+Under of this board there is a Decarbonization Management to build strategies, control indicators and develop p reduce GHG emissions. managing risks and opportunities to climate change CSN has the Strategic Climate Action Plan (PAC), which brings together the initiatives of the Company's dec journey and the management of risks and opportunities in the context of climate change.
+The PAC was built leadership of the Sustainability, Environment and Occupational Health and Safety Board.
+To monitor progres subject, CSN has an executive report on the Decarbonization Journey, directed to senior leadership, created Decarbonization Management and supervised by the ESG Committee and the Sustainability Board.